grip-on-software/monetdb-import/Database_structure.md

         of the merge request which is unique for the instance.
     -   **title** - TEXT: The short header message describing what the merge request is about, e.g., what branches/commits it merges.
+        This is NULL if the title of the request could not be obtained.
     -   **description** - TEXT: The contents of the request message.
+        This is NULL if the description of the request could not be obtained.
     -   **status** - VARCHAR(100): The open/close state of the request.
         This can be a word like 'opened', 'merged' or 'closed' for GitLab, 'open', 'merged' or 'close' for GitHub, or 'active', 'completed' or 'abandoned' for TFS.
 Note that merge procedures may differ by team, and as such a closed/abandoned pull request may have been manually merged.
+This is NULL if the status of the request could not be obtained.
     -   **source_branch** - VARCHAR(Git branch): The (feature) branch
         from which commits should be merged.
     -   **target_branch** - VARCHAR(Git branch): The (main) branch at